totalspectrum/spin2cpp/doc/basic.md

 ### ON X GOTO

-For compatibility only, fastspin accepts statements like:
+For compatibility only, FlexBASIC accepts statements like:
 ```
 on x goto 100, 110, 120
 ```